GIScience/openrouteservice/docs/run-instance/running-with-docker.md

 ### Environment variables

-- `BUILD_GRAPHS`: Forces ORS to rebuild the routing graph(s) when set to `True`.
+- `REBUILD_GRAPHS`: Forces ORS to rebuild the routing graph(s) when set to `True`.
 Useful when another PBF is specified in the Docker volume mapping to `/home/ors/ors-core/data/osm_file.pbf`
 - `JAVA_OPTS`: Custom Java runtime options, such as `-Xms` or `-Xmx`
 - `CATALINA_OPTS`: Custom Catalina options